 So in summary, we believe that Killorglin, Co Kerry, was the birthplace of our O’Neill forebears.
-William Charles is most likely our William’s nephew who arrived in Clarence Town in 1862 and was married within a few years, witnessed by Mary Agnes who (we believe) is his first cousin.
+William Charles is almost certainly convict William’s nephew who arrived in Clarence Town in 1862 and was married within a few years, witnessed by Mary Agnes, his first cousin.

 Cornelius & Ellen’s children: